I’m attending the Bite blogging seminar at the W in San Francisco. Swish venue with not only lemons and lime in the drinking water but strawberries.

 Update: I left off the best line of the conference.
 As a parting thought, Doc described (and I’m paraphrasing” his life before blogging as one of, “pushing many big rocks a short way uphill” and his life now as a blogger as, “rolling many snowballs down a hill with the compelling ideas gaining mass as they roll downhill.”

-1 thought on “Bite PR Blogging Seminar – Doc Searls”
+One response to “Bite PR Blogging Seminar – Doc Searls”